BridgeHIV

 Our Scholars

-We are proud to host a remarkable group of students and scholars from the following programs:
+We are proud to have hosted a remarkable group of students and scholars at Bridge HIV over the years.
+Each is a scholar from one of the following programs:

 Research and Mentorship Program (RAMP) for African-American and Latinx Medical Students